MaxHorstmann/project-selene/writeup.md

 # What I'd do with more time

-* Iterate more on the reporting part, mostly by tweaking the prompt

 * Run this on different (larger) colonies

-* Visualize the dependency graph.
+* Properly visualize the dependency graph.

+* Iterate a lot more on the reporting part, mostly by tweaking the prompt